Skip to main content

 Standardised Statements

-Climate statements have been added to the SPD standardised statements to help you create your selection criteria.
+Climate change statements have been added to the SPD standardised statements to help you create your selection criteria.

-Bidder Climate Change Plan Template
+Bidder Climate Change Plan Templates

 Two templates have been provided to help both buyers and bidders as part of this process.
 One has been designed specifically for Priority Contracts and the other for Relevant Contracts.

-The Bidder "priority contract" Climate Change Plan Template asks bidders to supply:
+Meanwhile, the Bidder "priority contract" Climate Change Plan Template asks bidders to supply:

 • their organisation's scope 1, 2 and 3 emissions sources